orhanerece/nightassistant/README.md

 - **Observation Info**

   In this tab, one can move the telescope to the coordinates, create directories in specified path, check the field and visibility of given coordinates.
-Instant observability of the given coordinates can be seen as "Yes" or "No" in Visibility column shows.
+Instant observability of the given coordinates can be seen as "Yes" or "No" in Visibility column.

   <img title="" src="https://github.com/orhanerece/nightassistant/blob/master/img/obsinfo.png" alt="focus.png" width="228">